splendo/kaluga/architecture/README.md

 A convenience `DisposeBag` is available to dispose multiple disposables at one.
 Use either `DisposeBag.add()` or `Disposable.addTo()` to add a Disposable to a DisposeBag.
 DisposeBags can be emptied using `dispose()`.
 To post new data to the Subject the `post()` method can be called.

+Since Kotlin Native does not have access to pure Swift libraries, no out of the box solution for `SwiftUI`/`Combine` is provided.
+Observables can be mapped to Combine `Published` classes directly from Swift however.

 ```kotlin
 val observable: Observable<Int>
 val subject: Subject<Int>